Modern Slavery and Human Trafficking Statement April 2022 - March 2023

 Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.
-VIDAfresh is committed to on-going improvement of our practices to combat slavery and human trafficking.
+It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person's liberty by another to exploit them for personal or commercial gain.
+VIDAfresh is committed to improving our practices to combat slavery and human trafficking.

-VIDAfresh are industry specialists in melons and pineapples and offer a high level of experience in trading.
-We also supply a wide range of other fresh fruits and vegetables to our diverse customer base.
-Our efficient team of 22 source our produce from over a dozen international countries, several of which are located within the southern hemisphere.
+VIDAfresh is an industry specialists in melons, pineapples and citrus.
+We also supply a wide range of fruits, vegetables and salad products to our diverse customer base.
+Our efficient team of 31 source produce from over around the world which helped us last year to reach a global annual turnover of over £60.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Due to our obligation to report on measures and ensure that all parts of our business and supply chain are slavery free we have put in place a designated Modern Slavery and Human Trafficking Policy.

 Our Modern Slavery and Human Trafficking Policy demonstrates our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.